rytmis/bootcamp-wames-labs/02-client-application.md

 return job;
 ```

-Now, at this point we've uploaded the file, but the transcoding workflow has yet to be started.
+Now, at this point we've uploaded the file, but the encoding workflow has yet to be started.

 ## Wrapping it all up ##